Why use Direct Mail as part of your multi-channel charity fundraising strategy?

 That’s all fine and interesting, I hear you say, but what does that mean for me?
 Here’s a few suggestions to help put this into practice:

-- Don’t stop at the donation!
-Build your stewardship around multiple channels as well.
+Don’t stop at donations!
 Using analysis you will soon see which media donors respond to and you can therefore start to target them more accurately in the ways they prefer.

 You know your supporters better than anyone.
 It’s not the channel alone that drives response and engagement but relevant messages targeted at what your supporters find most compelling.
 The more we can find out about what makes them tick, the more sticky your communications become.